How FediHost Media Storage Works

 Storage pricing is available on the pricing page, when you select your base service you can choose to add more storage if you think you may need it.

-You can then upgrade or downgrade your storage at anytime in the FediHost dashboard.
+You can upgrade or downgrade your storage at anytime in the FediHost dashboard.
 If you exceed your storage usage you will receive an email letting you know that your storage is being upgraded to the next media storage tier.

 Shared Storage